-If possible the client will keep its connections alive and use them to pipeline requests whenever the circumstances allow.
-The HTTP/1.1 specification does not provide a guideline for how many requests that would be ideal to pipeline, this very much depends on the application.
-Note that a very long pipeline may cause a user perceived delays as earlier request may take a long time to complete.
-The HTTP/1.1 specification does suggest a limit of 2 persistent connections per server, which is the default value of the max\sessions option.
+If possible the client will keep its connections alive and use persistent connections with or without pipeline depending on configuration and current circumstances.
+The HTTP/1.1 specification does not provide a guideline for how many requests that would be ideal to be sent on a persistent connection, this very much depends on the application.
+Note that a very long queue of requests may cause a user perceived delays as earlier request may take a long time to complete.
+The HTTP/1.1 specification does suggest a limit of 2 persistent connections per server, which is the default value of the max_sessions option.

-stream\next(Pid) -> ok
+stream_next(Pid) -> ok

-• Pid = pid() - as received in the stream\start message
+Pid = pid() - as received in the stream_start message